-This annual report consists of a series of financial statements.
-The three components of the financial statements are: (1) Government-wide financial statements that include the Statement of Net Position and the Statement of Activities.
-These statements provide information about the activities of the Village as a whole.
-(2) Fund financial statements tell how these services were financed in the short term, as well as what remains for future spending.
-Fund financial statements also report the Village's operations in more detail than the government-wide statements by providing information about the Village's most significant funds.
-(3) Notes to the basic financial statements expand upon information reported in the government-wide and governmental fund statements.
+This annual report comprises a series of financial statements, delineated into three components:

+- 1. Government-wide financial statements, encompassing the Statement of Net Position and the Statement of Activities, which offer insights into the comprehensive activities of the Village. - 2.
+Fund financial statements, elucidating the financing of services in the short term and outlining remaining resources for future expenditure.
+These statements also provide a detailed account of the Village's operations, focusing on its most significant funds. - 3.
+Notes to the basic financial statements, which extend upon the information presented in the government-wide and governmental fund statements.